Class 10 Science Chapter 10 Solutions

 Twinkling of stars: The apparent position of a star is slightly different from the actual position due to refraction of starlight by the atmosphere.
 Further, this apparent position is not stationary but keeps on changing due to the change in atmospheric conditions like density, temperature, etc. the path of the rays of light coming from the stars goes on varying slightly.
 The amount of light entering our eyes from a particular star increases or decreases randomly with time.
 Sometimes, the star appears bright and other times, it appears fainter.
 This gives rise to the twinkling effect of the star.

 Tiwari Academy, offers video tutorials on various topics.
-These videos can help students visualize and understand challenging concepts more effectively.
+These videos help students visualize and understand challenging concepts more effectively.
 It includes interactive simulations and animations related to the concepts in chapter 10 of 10th science.
 These tools can make learning more engaging and help students grasp abstract ideas.
 Tiwari Academy provides mock tests and sample question papers for Class 10 Science.
 These resources allow students to practice under exam-like conditions and assess their preparation level.

 NCERT Class 10 Science Chapter 10 Human Eye and Colourful World is of significant importance from the examination point of view for several reasons.
 Chapters in the NCERT syllabus are designed to carry weightage in board exams.
-Chapter 10, like other chapters, contributes to your overall score in the science subject.
+Chapter 10, like other chapters, contributes to your score in the science subject.
 This chapter covers fundamental concepts related to optics, the human eye, and the behavior of light.
 A strong grasp of these concepts is crucial for understanding more advanced topics in physics.

 The planets do not show twinkling effect: As the planets are much closer to the earth, the amount of light received from them is much greater and the fluctuations caused in the amount of light due to atmospheric refraction are negligible as compared to the amount of light received from them.